ArtemPitov/Responsive-Design-Previewer/README.md

 Ensure the http protocols are the same.

-URLs with 'X-Frame-Options' set to 'sameorigin' will not be previewable
+URLs with 'X-Frame-Options' set to 'sameorigin' will not be previewable.

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options